-If you’ve ever tried to console a child having a night terror, you know that it is no laughing matter.
+If you’ve ever tried to console a child having night terrors, you know that it is no laughing matter.

 Though they can seem like very traumatic experiences for the child and can be a big source of concern for parents, understanding what night terrors are (and aren't) will help the whole family cope with this common condition.

 Night terrors usually last from 5 to 20 minutes, and the child may sit up in bed, shout, scream, sweat and thrash as if out of fear.
 Her heartbeat may race and breathing might be faster.

 If a child does wake after or during a night terror, she may seem inconsolable.
 Since night terrors don't involve dreams, the child won't usually remember any scary images or understand what's frightening or upsetting them.